 The Compensation Committee does not use a specific formula for evaluating individual performance of the NEOs.
 The performance of the NEOs other than the CEO is assessed by the CEO based upon each NEO's contributions to the Company's performance for the applicable year.
 The CEO's performance is assessed by the Compensation Committee in formal and informal meetings with the CEO, as well as executive sessions conducted by the Compensation Committee.
-The criteria used in setting the base salary for each NEO, including the CEO's base salary, vary depending on the NEO's function, but generally include the Compensation Committee's assessment of the NEOs:
+The criteria used in setting the base salary for each NEO, including the CEO's base salary, vary depending on the NEO's function, but generally include the Compensation Committee's assessment of the NEO's:

-- Leadership inside and outside the Company; - · Advancement of the Company's interests with customers, vendors and in other strategic business relationships; - Contribution to the Company's product quality and development; - Advancement in skills and responsibility; and - Role in achieving the Company's financial results.
+- Leadership inside and outside the Company; - Advancement of the Company's interests with customers, vendors and in other strategic business relationships; - Contribution to the Company's product quality and development; - · Advancement in skills and responsibility; and - Role in achieving the Company's financial results.

 Given the subjective nature of the criteria identified above, the Compensation Committee has not attempted to develop numeric measurements in determining base salaries for the NEOs.
 Instead, the Compensation Committee establishes base salaries at levels commensurate with the Compensation Committee's evaluation of each NEO's contribution to the Company's business success.
-Among the factors the Compensation Committee considered when establishing NEO base salaries for the year ended December 31, 2011 were: (a) for Mr. Lampropoulos, the Company's strategic business development, acquisition transactions, product development, inventions and patent prosecution, international expansion, financing transactions, including the Company's public stock offering completed during the year, subsidiary development, risk management, manufacturing capacity planning and strategy, and shareholder relations; (b) for Mr. Stanger, the Company's 2011 financial results, increased responsibility for the financial affairs of a larger and more complex organization, shareholder relations, cash flow and budget, and Mr. Stanger's role in negotiating, structuring and completing the Company's public stock offering; (c) for Mr. Stephens, management of an expanded sales force in the United States and Europe, and additional marketing responsibilities; (d) for Mr. Nelson, the significant increase in the size and scope of the Company's operations, conducting the Company's operations within the budget established by the Board of Directors, contribution to the integration of operations acquired by the Company and efforts to achieve cost savings in the Company's operations; and (e) for Ms. Perry, her role in negotiating, documenting, completing and integrating acquisitions, managing the expanded scope of the Company's commercial, corporate, regulatory, compliance and intellectual property activities, and supervising the expansion of the Company's international activities.
+Among the factors the Compensation Committee considered when establishing NEO base salaries for the year ended December 31, 2012 were: (a) for Mr. Lampropoulos, the Company's strategic business development, acquisition transactions, product development, inventions and patent prosecution, international expansion, financing transactions, subsidiary development, risk management, manufacturing capacity planning and strategy, and shareholder relations; (b) for Mr. Stanger, the Company's 2012 financial results, increased responsibility for the financial affairs of a larger and more complex organization, shareholder relations, oversight of the Company's cash flow and budgeting practices, an important role in the valuation, accounting for and financing of acquisitions, and restructuring of the Company's credit facility with Wells Fargo Bank; (c) for Mr. Stephens, management of an expanded sales force in the United States and Europe, and additional marketing responsibilities; (d) for Mr. Nelson, the significant increase in the size and scope of the Company's operations, conducting the Company's operations within the budget established by the Board of Directors, contribution to the integration of operations acquired by the Company and efforts to achieve cost savings in the Company's operations; and (e) for Ms. Perry, her role in negotiating, documenting, completing and integrating acquisitions; managing the expanded scope of the Company's commercial, corporate, regulatory, compliance and intellectual property activities; and oversight of the expansion of the Company's international activities.

-Based on the Compensation Committee's evaluation, the Compensation Committee approved the NEO base salaries for the year ended December 31, 2011 which are reflected in the Summary Compensation Table set forth on page 17 below.
-The Compensation Committee reviewed the performance of the Company and the NEOs, which included the criteria described above, and established the following base salary amounts for the NEOs for the year ended December 31, 2011: Fred P. Lampropoulos, \$860,000; Martin R. Stephens, \$400,000; Arlin D. Nelson, \$325,000; Kent W. Stanger, \$305,000 and Rashelle Perry, \$300,000.
+Based on the Compensation Committee's evaluation, the Compensation Committee approved the NEO base salaries for the year ended December 31, 2012 which are reflected in the Summary Compensation Table set forth on page 17 below.
+The Compensation Committee reviewed the performance of the Company and the NEOs, which included the criteria described above, and established the following base salary amounts for the NEOs for the year ended December 31, 2012: Fred P. Lampropoulos, \$860,000; Martin R. Stephens, \$400,000; Arlin D. Nelson, \$325,000; Kent W. Stanger, \$355,000 and Rashelle Perry, \$350,000.